-The Director of Business and Operations will seek the approval of the Executive Director and the Finance Chair before changing software systems used in accounting.
+The Chief Financial Officer will seek the approval of the Executive Director and the Business Operations/Finance & Operations Chair before changing software systems used in accounting.
 This does not apply to regular updates and upgrades of the system in current use.